modster/lilBot/README.md

 For testing webhooks go to http://localhost:4040 and select "replay".
 You can feed your bot any value you want without having to wait for your alerts to be triggered.

+To use the example pine script just copy/paste it into the tradingview pine editor.

 Yes, you can use variables in tradingview webhooks: https://www.tradingview.com/chart/GFSFmOla/

 TradingView Basic does not support Webhooks.
 Currently